Application for Asylum: How to Seek Asylum in the USA

 • seeking asylum at a port of entry in the USA,

-• applying for asylum at the border (an official land crossing),
+• applying for asylum at the border (an official land crossing) ,

+• filing the application for asylum while residing in the US.
+You cannot apply for asylum if you are in another country.
 After the initiation, some asylum seekers have to establish a credible fear of persecution during an interview.
 They might:

 • be released and allowed to live in the US while their asylum application is being processed.